hlucey/third-party/cis3-broker.md

 ## Host your brokers
 {: #host}

 Your broker must be hosted as part of an application that can respond to REST API calls.
 And your hosted location must meet {{site.data.keyword.Bluemix_notm}} security guidelines.
-You might be hosted in {{site.data.keyword.Bluemix_notm}}, or it can be hosted externally, so long as it's publicly accessible from {{site.data.keyword.Bluemix_notm}} itself.
+You might be hosted in {{site.data.keyword.Bluemix_notm}}, or it can be hosted externally, if it's publicly accessible from {{site.data.keyword.Bluemix_notm}} itself.

 To host your broker outside of IBM, you must ensure that it meets the following security guidelines:
 - Must follow Transport Layer Security (TLS) protocol version 1.2
-- Must be hosted on a valid HTTPs endpoint that is accessible on the public Internet
+- Must be hosted on a valid HTTPs endpoint that is accessible on the public internet

 If you want to host in {{site.data.keyword.Bluemix_notm}}, you can find information about creating an app by using Containers (Kubernetes) here: [Internal Adopters - Usage information](/docs/containers/cs_internal.html#cs_internal).